xhayper/Animator/README.md

 * Easy To Use
 * Can play Trusted/Non-Trusted Animation (AnimationID, KeyframeSequence Instance and Animation Instance) / Raw Animation Data (Use [KeyframeSequence-To-AnimationData](https://github.com/xhayper/Animator/tree/main/Utility))
-* R6, R15, Custom Rig/Animation Support
+* R6, R15, Custom Rig Support
 * Mesh Deformation Support
-* Simillar to Roblox's AnimationTrack Instance
+* Simillar to Roblox's [AnimationTrack](https://developer.roblox.com/en-us/api-reference/class/AnimationTrack) API

 ## Note

-* I gonna be real with you, this code is not that optimized
-* This will lag a lot in some game, Until heavy optimization can be made, don't play that game if it lag
+* If you gonna obfuscate your script, it's highly recommended to obfuscate the animator's script as it can broke the script
 * This doesn't replicate, you will need to re-animate with nullware

 ## Planned Feature

-* Priority Support (Idk how)
-* Weight System (Idk how)
 * Seeking froward, Backward (Idk how)
 * Heavy Optimization